How to file a claim for division of property after divorce. How to apply for division of joint property after divorce

 • Judicial.

-It is necessary to go to court if the divorcees have not agreed how to divide their assets on their own.
-In this situation, one party that does not agree with the other's division plan must file a lawsuit in court.
-This option is more costly and time consuming compared to the conclusion of a peace agreement, but helps to resolve the conflict situation.
-A divorce suit must also be considered in court if there is a child.
+It is necessary to go to court if the divorcees have not agreed on how to divide the property themselves.
+In this situation, one party who does not agree with the other's division plan must file a lawsuit in court.
+This option is more costly and time-consuming than concluding a peace agreement, but it helps resolve the conflict situation.
+A claim for divorce must also be considered in court if there is a child.

-It is important to know where to file for property division.
+It is important to know where to file for division of property.
 The application to the court is given at the location of the defendant.
-If the claim includes real estate, then the application is submitted at the place of its location.
-If there are several objects located in different settlements, the application can be submitted at the location of any.
+If the claim includes real estate, then the application is submitted at its location.
+If there are several objects located in different localities, an application can be submitted at the location of any one.

-Applications worth up to 50 thousand rubles. considered by the justice of the peace.
-Claims with a higher value are filed in the courts of general jurisdiction of subjects in Russia.
+Applications worth up to 50 thousand rubles. considered by the magistrate.
+Claims with a higher cost are filed in courts of general jurisdiction of constituent entities in Russia.

-Division of property upon divorce and after divorce - statute of limitations
+Division of property during divorce and after divorce - statute of limitations

-Most often, the division of property is carried out at the same time as the divorce process.
-But situations are not rare when a lawsuit is filed after a divorce.
+Most often, the division of property is carried out simultaneously with the divorce process.
+But it is not uncommon for a lawsuit to be filed after a divorce.
 For such cases, there is a statute of limitations of 3 years.
-During this period, you can file a lawsuit and divide the property through the court.
-The term can be extended if there are good reasons provided for in the law.
+During this period, you can file a claim and divide the property through the court.
+The period can be extended if there are valid reasons provided for by law.

-If a married couple does not plan to divorce, but there is a need to delimit ownership rights between them, you can stop at one of the following options:
+If a married couple does not plan to divorce, but there is a need to delimit ownership rights between them, you can choose one of the following options:

-• A prenuptial agreement is the best way to demarcate property in a marriage.
-It will take an hour to sign it at the notary.
-It is very important to write it correctly.
-How to draw up a document so that the rights of a husband and wife are not violated, a lawyer will tell you;
+• A prenuptial agreement is the best way to delimit property in a marriage.
+It will take an hour to sign it with a notary.
+It is very important to compose it correctly.
+A lawyer will tell you how to draw up a document so that the rights of the husband and wife are not violated;

-• An agreement drawn up regarding a specific subject of property is a convenient document for dividing real estate.
+• An agreement drawn up regarding a specific piece of property is a convenient document for dividing real estate.
 For example, when buying an apartment, the husband contributes 80% of the cost of housing, and the wife 20%.
-By drawing up an agreement and dividing their shares in a ratio of 8: 2, you can easily resolve the issue of this property during a divorce;
+By drawing up an agreement and dividing their shares in a ratio of 8:2, you can easily resolve the issue of this property in a divorce;

-• An application for the division of an apartment is submitted by a husband or wife in case of disputes, when one of the parties claims its share in it.
+• Application for division of an apartment - submitted by a husband or wife when controversial issues arise when one of the parties claims their part in it.

-What is the deadline for the division of property?
+What is the deadline for filing for division of property?

 Submission of documents is carried out: